CVUA-RRW/FooDMe/docs/userguide/results.md

 !!! note

-    By default, large files are removed during the analysis use snakemake´s `--notemp` to keep all files.
+    By default, large files such as trimmed FASTQ are removed during the analysis use snakemake´s `--notemp` to keep all files.

 ## Folder structure